Lufinity0/Lumenflux-reinforced/README.md

-# Lumenflux-reinforced
+# Lumenflux-zen
-Advanced x64 based kernel for gamers
+An advanced x64-based Linux-zen fork for gamers.